Monthly Archives: January 2013

 It won’t happen unless we want it to.
 It won’t happen unless we are hungry and thirsty for it!

-As we seek the answer to that question, let's consider most closely Simon Peter and John.
+As we seek the answer to that question, let’s consider most closely Simon Peter and John.
 Why?
 Because Peter was the one our Lord chastised and snubbed for displaying and suggesting the use of weapons.
-Peter was the one who Jesus rebuked for attempting to defend him and who took off a man's ear with an errant swing with a sword.
+Peter was the one who Jesus rebuked for attempting to defend him and who took off a man’s ear with an errant swing with a sword.
+If there was ever a follower who had proven himself ready to use deadly force to defend himself and those he cared for, it was Peter.
+Consequently, we’d do well to note how this man behaved following his Lord’s crucifixion, resurrection, and ascension.